ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iDMDLSConnectionParameters-v8.4.md

     nil

 - **Remarks**
     If you choose "Dynamsoft-hosting", then no need to change the value of MainServerURL and StandbyServerURL.
-When both are set to nil (default value), it will connect to Dynamsoft's Dynamsoft License Servers for online verification.
+When both are set to nil (default value), it will connect to Dynamsoft's license tracking servers for online verification.

 ## handshakeCode